sriramNV/Simple-Dicionary-app-using-python-tkinter/README.md

 This program uses tkinter and json as import and basic python 'dictionary' concept for storing words and meanings.

-You get it, it uses dictionary for dictionary app.
+You get it, it uses dictionary for dictionary app :)